 Seminar/workshop, with some co-facilitation by students.

-Prerequisite: At least one graduate-level methods course for social research.
-This course assumes that students have some familiarity with social research design, and an interest in conducting research on social phenomena via digital-networked technologies.
+Prerequisite: At least one graduate-level course on research design or methods for social research.
+This course assumes that students are familiar with the general process of social research design and at least one method of social research (qualitative or quantitative), and are interested in conducting research on communicative, social, cultural, and/or political phenomena via digital/networked technologies.

 Class assignments and grading

-*Preparation for class sessions through assigned readings *Participation (30%): *Informed contributions to discussions, in class & online *Completion of occasional in-class and take-home ungraded exercises *2 brief (5-6 pages, hard copy) analytical essays (40%): 1)Analysis of method 2)Comparative analysis of two research designs *Final paper: design for an Internet research project (30%)
+*Preparation for class sessions through assigned readings *Participation (30%): *Informed contributions to discussions, in class & online *Completion of occasional in-class and take-home ungraded exercises *2 brief (5-6 pages, hard copy) analytical essays (40%): 1)Analysis of method 2)Comparative analysis of two research designs *Final paper: research project proposal (30%)